Internet-Person-IP/katacoda-scenarios/code/step4.md

 The main way to deploy is to do:
-`kubectl apply -f <specific file>`
+`kubectl apply -f your-specific-file`

-However, you realize that seems like a bad idea to deploy right now.
+**However, you realize that seems like a bad idea to deploy right now**.
 Rather you think it's a better idea to start building the CI/CD pipeline since you can just leverage that to build and run your application.